 Parent PLUS & Graduate PLUS Loans

-Direct Parent Plus Loan
+Parent PLUS Loan

-Direct Graduate Plus Loan
+Graduate PLUS Loan

-Graduate/Pharmacy students who need financing in addition to the Federal Direct Unsubsidized loan may apply for a Federal Direct Graduate PLUS (Grad PLUS) loan.
+Graduate and Doctoral students who need financing in addition to the Federal Direct Unsubsidized loan may apply for a Federal Direct Graduate PLUS (Grad PLUS) loan.
 Students must submit a Free Application for Federal Student Aid (FAFSA) to the University and complete a separate online application.
 The student borrower can not have adverse credit history.

 How Do I Apply?

 The University of Saint Joseph requests that parents and graduate or professional students complete the Direct PLUS Loan application online via studentaid.gov.
 All borrowers must also complete the following items: